 Usually, Dr. Umanoff must reshape your teeth, removing approximately 0.5 mm of material from the front surfaces, which will be veneered.
-This is about the same approximate thickness of a porcelain veneer and ensures your new restorations look natural and don’t feel too bulky once they are fitted in the mouth.
+This is about the same approximate thickness as a porcelain veneer and ensures your new restorations look natural and don’t feel too bulky once they are fitted in the mouth.

 With prepless veneers, you won’t need to wear any temporary veneers as they are fitted directly over your natural teeth.
-If you wish, you can always reverse treatment later if for some reason you decide you no longer want to have dental veneers.
+If you wish, you can always reverse treatment later, if for some reason, you decide you no longer want to have dental veneers.
 This isn’t possible with conventional veneers where some tooth structure is removed.

 Your family dentist might be great for preventative and general dental care, but they may not be the optimal choice for smile makeovers.
 It is worth talking to friends and family who have had cosmetic dental treatment to find out if they were happy with the work or if there were things they would prefer to have changed.

-If you decide to go ahead with veneers, you will need an appointment so Dr. Umanoff, a leading dentist can prepare your teeth, if required.
+If you decide to go ahead with veneers, you will need an appointment so Dr. Umanoff, a leading dentist, can prepare your teeth, if required.

-The impression is used to accurately create your veneers so they will fit exactly over your teeth while looking and feeling very natural.
+The impression is used to accurately create your veneers so they will fit precisely over your teeth while looking and feeling very natural.
 The final stage is for your veneers to be bonded in place, leaving you free to enjoy your new smile.

 As with any dental treatment, regular dental care, checkups, and hygiene appointments will all prolong the life of your veneers.